More cool mornings & warm afternoons through the weekend 🍂🍃

 Ian made landfall at 3:05pm EDT on Wednesday near Cayo Costa near Sanibel Island in southwestern Florida.
-The storm landed with 150mph winds and has already brought in a storm surge between 6-10 feet, even higher across Fort Myers and Naples.
-The storm will move out of Florida today.
-Here is Thursday morning update:
+The storm landed with 150mph winds and brought in a storm surge between 6-10 feet, even higher across Fort Myers and Naples.
+Ian has moved off shore and is now churning in the Atlantic.
+It is now an 85mph Category 1 hurricane.
+There are hurricane warnings and storm surge warnings for 3-7′ in South and North Carolina.
+The storm will bring in 4-8 inches of rain and possibly as much as a foot!

 Make sure you have our Hurricane Tracker App for updates on this system and others that form in the tropics.